neel24/admin-mode/README.md

 # Admin Mode

-Admin Mode is a Discord bot used for basic admin management such as kicking or banning users.
-It uses the Giphy API to generate a random gif whenever a user is kicked/banned!
+Admin Mode is a Discord bot used for basic admin management.
+It also uses the Giphy API to generate a hilarious gif whenever a user is kicked/banned!

 ## Running the bot